kwservcies12/MEB/README.md

 For setting up nodemailer for gmail accounts, refer [this article from freecodecamp](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/).

-Obtain the paypal client ID from the paypal developer dashboard, and also obtain the Stripe payment credentials from the Stripe developer console.
+Obstain the paypal client ID from the paypal developer dashboard, and also obtain the Stripe payment credentials from the Stripe developer console.

 _P.S: Do star this repo after you fork it :)_